Exposing the ROM ‘Minoan’ Goddess

 What have we learnt?

-3. By taking off some of the clothes, and x-raying the object, we’ve seen for the first time that the torso of the figure is certainly carved from a single piece (although the two arms are detachable).
+- By taking off some of the clothes, and x-raying the object, we’ve seen for the first time that the torso of the figure is certainly carved from a single piece (although the two arms are detachable).
 Stylistically this doesn’t help to date the piece, since the Minoan ivory figurines found in controlled excavations are sometimes carved as a whole, and sometimes carved in pieces, but the pattern of cracks in the ivory show that this was carved from an unusually straight elephant tusk.
-This may help us to identify the species of elephant, which may in turn help with dating the figurine.
+This could help to identify the species of elephant, which could in turn help with dating the figurine.

 Photos by Kate Cooper & Scott Loane